Vasant19/Mental-Health-Analysis/README.md

 Refer to Final presentation for Overview and insights.
-Refer to Documentation for detailed findings.
+Refer to Documentation "EXPLORING THE RELATIONSHIP BETWEEN SUICIDE RATES AND MENTAL ILLNESS" for detailed findings.